RELATES TO: KRS 238.505(5), (27), (28), 238.545(1), (2)

 (b) Issue a total recall of all affected deals.

-(3) In choosing and directing a particular recall in accordance with subsection (2) of this section, the office shall be guided in each circumstance by any combination of the following factors:
+(3) In choosing and directing a particular recall in accordance with subsection (2) of this section, the department shall be guided in each circumstance by any combination of the following factors:

 (a) The nature of the defect;